Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/weight_tools.rst

 Fix Deforms
 ===========

-The *Fix deforms* tool is used to modify an object’s nonzero weights so its deformed vertices are at a new defined distance.
+The *Fix deforms* tool is used to modify an object's nonzero weights so its deformed vertices are at a new defined distance.
 This is helpful to fix deformations because when complex models are deformed to their extreme poses, they are often visibly bumpy, jagged, or otherwise incorrectly deformed.